 Activity 2 - Understanding Your Rights

 Knowing your rightsmeans becoming familiar with the procedures that are in place to help you protect yourself in the event of an allegation.
-Much of the policy information regarding student conduct, both academic and non-academic, is available at the Office of the University Secretary.
+Much of the policy information regarding student conduct, both academic and non-academic, is available at the University of Saskatchewan Governance Office.
 If you are an undergraduate student, the USSU’s Academic Advocacy Office can help with interpreting the policy and, in the event of an allegation, can assist you with both formal and informal procedures.
 If you are a graduate student, the GSA Executive Committee is available to offer assistance.